 If we only look at exercise as a vehicle for burning calories or a way to eat more food, then we’re missing nearly all of the benefits of exercise.

 In some situations, that stress can be a positive thing.
 In other situations, it can contribute to an already stressed out body and can exacerbate symptoms, both mentally and physically.

 Compulsive exercise can increase the risk of injury, increase stress hormones, and cause more mental anxiety and a poorer mood.

 When we exercise out of enjoyment, however, we decrease stress hormones, increase our mood, amp up our immunity and help promote better sleep.

-Exercise is MEANT to be enjoyed, you guys.
-If you’re not enjoying it, continuing to do it is causing a further disconnect from that mind-body connection.
+If you’re not enjoying exercise, yet you continue to do it, it’s causing a further disconnect from that mind-body connection.